-(Petitioners) protested the Notice of Deficiency Determination dated March 24, 2022, asserting additional income tax, penalty, and interest for tax years 2017 through 2020.
-Petitioners disagreed with the additional income the Income Tax Audit Bureau (Bureau) added to their 2018 and 2019 Idaho individual income tax returns for distributions in excess of basis from an S-Corporation (S-Corp) owned by Mr. The Tax Commission, having reviewed the file, hereby modifies the modified Notice of Deficiency Determination dated March 17, 2023.
+(Petitioner) protested the Notice of Deficiency Determination dated March 24, 2022, asserting additional income tax, penalty, and interest for tax years 2017 through 2020.
+Petitioner disagreed with the additional income the Income Tax Audit Bureau (Bureau) added to his 2018 and 2019 Idaho individual income tax returns for distributions in excess of basis from an S-Corporation (S-Corp).
+The Tax Commission, having reviewed the file, hereby upholds the modified Notice of Deficiency Determination dated March 17, 2023.